Swedish children's literature

 However, not all her stories had deep messages, at least on the surface.
 Three books on Karlsson-on-the-Roof (1955, '62, '68) are about a short, chubby and mischievous man with a propeller on his back, who is befriended by a boy.
 The stories of Karlsson-on-the-Roof became one of the most loved children's stories in Russia during the Soviet era.
 And in twelve books Astrid wrote about Emil of Maple Hills, a boy on the Småland countryside in the early 1900s, who continuously gets intro trouble because of his pranks.
 She also wrote many other appreciated books; most of them were filmed, some with good results that have led to them being continuously rerun on Swedish television.

 One of the few fantasy writers in Swedish literature was Tove Jansson (1914–2001), who wrote her stories of the Moomins in nine books and four picture books between 1946 and 1993.
 Jansson was from Finland's Swedish-speaking minority, and wrote in Swedish.
 The Moomins are trolls that live in an economically and politically independent state, without any material necessities.
 Perhaps this explains the vast popularity the Moomins have enjoyed in many different countries.
 The Moomin books have been translated into over 30 languages.

 More recently, other children's authors have become notable, such as Maria Gripe, Gunnel Linde, Inger and Lasse Sandberg, Sven Nordqvist with the Pettson and Findus series, Moni Brännström, Anders Jacobsson and Sören Olsson.
 Among the Swedish comic book artists who also illustrates children's books is Joakim Lindengren.
+Another notable writer of childrens books is George Johansson, who wrote works such as Mulle Meck, and certain works of science fiction.